marroen/AI-commercial-generation/README.md

 8. Once you have the key, run `python integrate_eleven_key.py [key_value]`

+9. Run `python main.py` to generate an example video

-9. Run `python main.py -t [commercial_topic]`, like `python main.py -t banana`
+10. To generate new content, run `python main.py -t [commercial_topic]`, like `python main.py -t coffee`

-10. You can also customize it (run python main.py --help for info):

--g if you want to generate new AI content, or else it looks for existing
+Note: This will use credits from Gemini, Stability and ElevenLabs.

--n to specify how many images to generate for the video
+11. Use flag -n to specify how many images to generate from Stability (default=3)

--v if you want to generate a video from clips already saved in the folder out/videos